Was Queen Charlotte real, or is the royal merely a fictional character in the Bridgerton spinoff, Queen Charlotte: A Bridgerton Story?

 Was Queen Charlotte real?

-The short answer is yes, yes she was!
-Queen Charlotte or Sophia Charlotte of Mecklenburg-Strelitz, was born on May 19th, 1744, according to the official Royal website (opens in new tab), and was the youngest daughter of Duke Charles Louis Frederick of Mecklenburg-Strelitz and Princess Elizabeth Albertina of Saxe-Hildburghausen.
+Queen Charlotte, or Sophia Charlotte of Mecklenburg-Strelitz, was born on May 19, 1744, according to the official Royal website.
+She was the youngest daughter of Duke Charles Louis Frederick of Mecklenburg-Strelitz and Princess Elizabeth Albertina of Saxe-Hildburghausen.

 How many children did Queen Charlotte have?

 Charlotte of Mecklenburg-Strelitz and her husband King George III had 15 children together: nine boys and six girls.
 Their first child, a son who would go on to become King George IV, was born a year after their wedding in 1762.
-Charlotte and George were married for 60 years and have been described as a true love match—something they do portray in Bridgerton.
+Charlotte and George were married for 60 years and have been described as a true love match—something they portray in Bridgerton and Queen Charlotte.

-In the series, we don’t see their children but they are alluded to when Charlotte reminisces with her husband George during a lucid moment for the King.
+In the main Bridgerton series, we don’t see their children, but they are alluded to when Charlotte reminisces with her husband George during a lucid moment for the King.
 George is portrayed as having physical and mental illnesses in both the prequel and the actual Bridgerton series, which is historically accurate.

 Queen Charlotte's ethnicity and race have been the subject of many debates between historians, with many believing her portraits hold evidence of her being mixed-raced.
 A historian Mario De Valdes y Cocom for PBS Frontline has also reported that she was a descendent of Margarita de Castro e Souza, a 15th-century noblewoman with African ancestry.

 While it’s not been officially confirmed, the theories definitely inspired Shonda Rhimes and Chris Van Dusen's decision to cast Guyanese-British actress Golda Rosheuvel as the real-life royal.

 Before working for Future Publishing’s Lifestyle News team, she worked in the Ad production team.
 Here she wrote and designed adverts on all sorts of things, which then went into print magazines across all genres.
 Now, when she isn’t writing articles on celebs, fashion trends, or the newest shows on Netflix, you can find her drinking copious cups of coffee, drawing and probably online shopping.